FaridZelli/ShadowsocksQuickDeployment/README.md

 - [ ] Cloudflare WARP deployment

 ## 🐧 Supported Distributions:
-While this script is primarily tested on **Ubuntu 24.04**, it should also for any Ubuntu/Debian-like environment.
+While this script is only tested on **Ubuntu 24.04**, it should work on most Ubuntu/Debian-based distros.